samiller1109/DungeonVerse/README.md

 Directories
 docs/ – Contains project documentation.
-    design.md – Your project design document, detailing architecture, components, and technical decisions. src/ – Holds all source code for project. main.py – The entry point of program, where the DungeonVerse game starts. dm_engine/ – Contains the core logic of the AI Dungeon Master. story_generation.py – Handles story and quest generation.
+    design.md – Your project design document, detailing architecture, components, and technical decisions. src/ – Holds all source code for the project. main.py – The entry point of program, where the DungeonVerse game starts. dm_engine/ – Contains the core logic of the AI Dungeon Master. story_generation.py – Handles story and quest generation.